c3d/xl/README.md

               display temperature

   display Temp:real is
-      write_line "The temperature of ", WORKER, " is ", Temp
+      print "The temperature of ", WORKER, " is ", Temp
   ```

 > The present branch, `bigmerge`, is an ongoing effort to _reconverge_